sebastienvercammen/python-twitter-block-list-creators/README.md

 ## Notes

 * This is an extremely simple script, made in half an hour to [give a little help](https://twitter.com/moorehn/status/1089185034727313408).
 All contributions are welcome via complete, and documented, pull request.
-* Twitter has an API rate limit.
-If/when you hit the rate limit, the script will end abruptly with an error message.
-Since you can just restart the script manually every 15 minutes (= the timing that Twitter uses for rate limiting), no error handling or retrying was added.